You are using an outdated browser.

 50 Ways to Fight Bias is available in 6 additional languages and has been used by thousands of organizations, including Amazon, PayPal, Walmart, and the Wharton MBA Program.
 And it works: 95% of program participants are more committed to challenging bias, and 96% of managers feel better equipped to talk about bias with their teams.

-Explore the digital program
+Explore the program materials

 50 Ways to Fight Bias - About the Program